Introduction

 x-max-length

-In the example above, if the Stream hits the 1000 msgs limit, old segment files would be deleted until the limit is met.
+In the example above, if the Stream reaches the 1000 message limit, old segment files are deleted until the limit is met.

 Time-based retention strategy